ENG517/Procedure/hassell/p-guitar-wiring.md

 ### Skills

 * You should have some prior experience soldering.
 If you don't, practice for a few hours before continuing with this guide. *(Will insert link to a soldering guide here)*

 ---

+## Important Details and Warnings for Soldering

+When soldering wires to the pot casings, there is a risk of frying the carbon track, which will either break the pot entirely or limit its ability to control volume or tone.
+Below are some steps to take to help prevent that:

+1. Ensure your soldering iron is heated to at least 360 degrees Celsius.
+The hotter it is, the less time it needs to be in contact with the pot casing.
+2. After soldering a wire to the pot casing, give it some time to cool before soldering anything else to it.
+3. While not required, using [heat sinks](https://www.youtube.com/watch?v=7TQfPwgvEe4) can help.

+---